-Who is protected by the Act?
+Who is protected by EqA 2010?

-pregnancy and maternity;
+- pregnancy and maternity;

-People who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it) or because they associate with someone who has one of the above characteristics.
+The Act also protects people who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it) or because they associate with someone who has one of the above characteristics.

-What does the Act prohibit?
+What does EQA 2010 prohibit?

 Both direct and indirect discrimination is prohibited by the Act.

-Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to protected characteristic.
+Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to a protected characteristic.
 This includes conduct which is applied or would apply to persons who do not share the characteristic in question and conduct which puts or would put a person possessing a protected characteristic at a particular disadvantage.
 For example, a policy that only offers appointments by telephone will indirectly discriminate against deaf people as it will be harder for them to make an appointment.

-Harassment occurs where a person is subjected to unwanted conduct related to a relevant protected characteristic which has the purpose or effect of violating his dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for him.
-This can include unwanted conduct of a sexual nature or that is related to gender reassignment or sex.
+Harassment occurs where a person is subjected to unwanted conduct related to a relevant protected characteristic which has the purpose or effect of violating their dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
+This would include, for example, unwanted conduct of a sexual nature or racist comments made to or in front of a customer.

 The Act prohibits service providers from victimising a person requiring a service by not providing the person with the service.
 It also prohibits service providers, in the course of providing a service from victimising a person as to the terms on which the service is provided, termination of the service and the subjection of a person to any other detriment.

-Victimisation occurs where a person is subjected to a detriment by reason of the fact that he has (or it is believed that he has or may) carried out one of the following acts:
+Victimisation occurs where a person is subjected to a detriment by reason of the fact that they have (or it is believed that they have or may) carried out one of the following acts:

-brought or given evidence or information in proceedings brought under the Act;
+- brought or given evidence or information in proceedings brought under the Act;

-the doing of something for the purposes of or in connection with the Act.
+- the doing of something for the purposes of or in connection with the Act;

-made an allegation that a person has contravened the Act.
+- made an allegation that a person has contravened the Act.

 However, the giving of false evidence or information, or the making of a false allegation is not protected by the Act if it is given or made in bad faith.